Updates on our 2015 issue teams

-SD63 DFL is trying something new: issue teams.
-These are an adaptation of the neighborhood teams used in recent campaigns.
+In November, we asked if you remembered what first motivated you to get into politics: the issues, tactics or public policies, that spurred you to action.
+Whether getting back to these basics or branching out, this year when we don't have campaign, we're forming issue teams where we can have an impact.
+Issue teams are an adaptation of the neighborhood teams used in recent campaigns.
 The issue teams will take the same idea, only working on an issue rather than a candidate.
 The teams will form around their issue, pick their strategy, and develop whatever structure works for them.
-The SD63 DFL will provide support and advice, but not instructions on what you have to do.

-Some teams started at our November meeting.
+Here are updates on what our issue teams have been up to.
 If you want to join one of these, or start your own, contact the chair at

 We have to admire right-wing media for their skill at messaging.
 They have sharp, concise, and emotionally appealing arguments for some of the most reprehensible ideas!
 This issue team will put together a reading for a book club dedicated to honing our messages, and raising our skills when discussing and defending our positions.
 Meetings will be on the third Monday of the month, at 6:30pm at Fireroast Mountain Cafe (38th Street and 37th Avenue).
 We've scheduled the first three books so far:

 - The first meeting will be Monday, April 20, discussing Don't Think of an Elephant by George Lakoff.
 This book specifically addresses rebutting conservative talking points with more powerful, more punchy messages.

 - Our second meeting will be on May 18, for Thank the Liberals by Alan Colmes.